 Here is a reminder of what my laundry room floors looked like before the makeover.

-The old linoleum was dirty, yellowed and very dated.
-When I was designing the new space, I knew I wanted my laundry room to feel fresh, modern and clean.
-The black and white checkered tile has been popping up in some of my favorite bloggers’ designs and I was excited to create my own DIY version of this look that was more within my price range.
+The black and white checkerboard pattern has been popping up in some of my favorite bloggers’ designs and I was excited to create my own DIY version of this look that was more within my price range.

 Now that you have seen what my laundry room looked like for the last 8 months, let’s get started with the tutorial so you can see how I turned it all around!